- Home

 Smart home devices are appliances that can be connected to the internet and controlled remotely via our phones or a central smart hub (for example, an Amazon Echo or Google Nest).

-They can automate household tasks, lower our energy bills, and even help us live healthier lifestyles – though many people are adopting them because of their environmental benefits.
+They can automate household tasks, lower our energy bills, and even help us live healthier lifestyles – though many people are adopting them due to their environmental benefits.
 For example, smart plugs and lighting systems can optimise our energy usage, while smart toilets and taps can help us conserve water.

 Smart metres, which show you exactly how much energy you’re using, are also a great tool for lowering your carbon footprint.
 If you don’t already have one, you can contact your energy provider for details.